Nanocellulose: Paper and paperboard

 In the area of paper and paperboard manufacture, nanocelluloses are expected to enhance the fiber-fiber bond strength and, hence, have a strong reinforcement effect on paper materials.
 Nanocellulose may be useful as a barrier in grease-proof type of papers and as a wet-end additive to enhance retention, dry and wet strength in commodity type of paper and board products.
+Grease-proofness by using a mineral oil simulant (heptane) has been demonstrated using heptane vapor rate testing.
 It has been shown that applying CNF as a coating material on the surface of paper and paperboard improves the barrier properties, especially air resistance and grease/oil resistance.
 It also enhances the structure properties of paperboards (smoother surface).
 Very high viscosity of MFC/CNF suspensions at low solids content limits the type of coating techniques that can be utilized to apply these suspensions onto paper/paperboard.
 Some of the coating methods utilized for MFC surface application onto paper/paperboard have been rod coating, size press, spray coating, foam coating and slot-die coating.
 Wet-end surface application of mineral pigments and MFC mixture to improve barrier, mechanical and printing properties of paperboard are also being explored.

 Nanocellulose can be used to prepare flexible and optically transparent paper.
 Such paper is an attractive substrate for electronic devices because it is recyclable, compatible with biological objects, and easily biodegrades.